jedaqsaul/react-app/README.md

   - when rendering a list of items we should give each item a unique key(when using the map method)

 #### Conditional Rendering

+- JSX does not support if statements, so we can store the condition in a variable then embedd it in the code
+- We can use a ternary operator in jsx